KOATR

 I had the player character up and running, and the world was beginning to take shape, but it all still needed a story.
 I knew my main character was an orphaned android, once belonging to someone who had suddenly vanished.
 In the aftermath of their disappearance, the boy android was taken in by street gangs, adapting surprisingly well to their harsh environment.

-Exploring that question led me to uncover the world of King of All the Rust.
+Exploring these questions led me to uncover the world of King of All the Rust.